In a Nutshell

 Activities still in planning can, if necessary, also be unlinked.
 This is done by clicking on the more buttton and selecting one of the following choices:

 |Unlink||By selecting this option, you will unlink the activity from the selected activity.|

 |Unlink from All||By seleting this option, you will unlink the activity from all activities that it is connected to, both before and after.|

 The Release for Dispatcing option is used to release the activity to the planning module in order to plan and release it to a technician.

-The Project Management module is part of the Workforce Management application.
+The Project Management module is part of the Planning & Dispatching application.

 When this option is selected, it will lock the activity, meaning that the date/time cannot be adjusted unless the Replan option is selected from the more button.